Hamid Sourian: Summer Olympics 2016

 After failing to qualify for the World Championship games and Continental Qualifier, on 3 May 2016 Sourian entered the second of the two worldwide qualification tournaments for the 2016 Summer Olympics in Turkey after failing to overcome Ivo Angelov from Bulgaria in Mongolia.

 On May 5, Aleksandr Karelin posted a photo of Sourian on his Instagram page, wishing him success by writing: "You are the best and I wish you the best in the last 2016 Olympic Qualification Tournament.
 Believe you can and you will."

 On May 7, Sourian finished first in the tournament and secured his ticket for Rio.

 On the 14th of August, he was defeated by Shinobu Ota from Japan in the round of 32.
-Although leading by 4-0 in the first half of the bout, his energy quickly depleted in the second half and he was defeated by 5-6 in the end.
-His next match was against Almat Kebispayev from Kazakistan in the repechage round.
-Again he was comfortably in the lead by 7-0 in the first half and then only needed one point for victory in the second, but his energy levels dropped towards the end and he lost the bout.
+Although leading by 4–0 in the first half of the bout, his energy quickly depleted in the second half and he was defeated by 5–6 in the end.
+His next match was against Almat Kebispayev from Kazakhstan in the repechage round.
+Again he was comfortably in the lead by 7–0 in the first half and then only needed one point for victory in the second, but his energy levels dropped towards the end and he lost the bout.
 This was his last appearance in Rio and his tournament was brought to a surprising end.